jobkroongit/100-Days-Of-Code-Log/r1-log.md

 Returning to my smart brains app.
 Still a parse error and nit able to register user.

 ### R1D92
+Found the bug, wrong ports in the .env file and a typeerror instead of .returning I used .returing.
+Bummer!

 ### R1D93
 ### R1D94
 ### R1D95